CaptainCarpensir/MatrixCalculator/README.md

 Currently known bug: (Happens most often when finding the inverse)
  - When fraction multiplication gets large, numerators/denominators can overflow very quickly,  so when multiplication and division happen, I want to first simplify the fractions and then do the arithmetic

+ Eigenvectors:
+ Eigenvectors themselves are easy to calculate once you have the eigenvalue, but with some research, eigenvalues are very difficult to implement.
+ Need to research more about:
+ QR-Factorization of a matrix